jscrane/TTS/README.md

 ## Text-to-Speech Library for Arduino

 - checkout this project into your ``sketchbook/libraries`` folder
-- requires an amplifier on the PWM output pin (see below)
+- requires an amplifier on the PWM output pin (see below) or callback method
 - see [blog articles](http://programmablehardware.blogspot.ie/search/label/tts)

 ## Supported Hardware